 Practical tips and advice for cycling in Alaska based on my own bike touring experiences there.
-Links are included to blog posts written when bicycle touring in Alaska.
+Links are included to blog posts written during my Alaska bike tour.

 Bike Touring in Alaska

 It was back in 2009 that I was last cycling in Alaska.
 I suspect that not a great deal has changed.
 It's a big place, it's cold, and there are only a few main roads.
 It's also an outdoor adventurers paradise, and a great destination for bicycle touring.
-If plenty of wild camping, challenging terrain, and a sense of remoteness are your thing, you're going to love it!
+If plenty of wild camping, challenging terrain, and a sense of remoteness are your thing, you're going to love an Alaska bike tour!

 A Guide to Cycling in Alaska